BeanstalkFarms/Agronomics-Handbook/overview/introduction.md

 Beanstalk strives to create product market fit on both a technical and economic level.
 In order to service an entire ecosystem, Beanstalk needs to provide a cheap, composable and interoperable interface.
 However, as protocols become more sophisticated and blockspace more crowded, smart contract architecture complexity can quickly become overwhelming.&#x20;

 Beanstalk pioneers a path forward for devising more efficient and complex systems.
-Beanstalk is implemented in [Solidity](https://docs.soliditylang.org/) for intended use in the [EVM](https://ethereum.org/en/developers/docs/evm/).
+Beanstalk is implemented in [Solidity v0.7.6](https://docs.soliditylang.org/) for intended use in the [EVM](https://ethereum.org/en/developers/docs/evm/).
 Beanstalk leverages [EIP-2535](https://eips.ethereum.org/EIPS/eip-2535) to minimize gas costs and complexity.

 Beanstalk consists of 2 main contracts: